pabloati/MAC_WGS/README.md

   <em>Figure 4: Unicycler hybrid assembly approach.</em>
 </p>

 With all of this in mind, `Unicycler` is a comfortable and user friendly tool to implement.
-For this example we will use the ecoli dataset, since it contains both short accurate Illumina reads and long ONT reads.
+For this example we will use the *E.coli* dataset, since it contains both short accurate Illumina reads and long ONT reads.

 ````bash
 unicycler -l data/ecoli/minion_2d.fq \